Skip Main Navigation

 Hello Eagles, my name is Yvonne and I am a Student Success Navigator for the Native American Student Support & Success Program.
 As a MSJC Navigator I am able to assist you with the matriculation process, such as registering for courses or navigating different MSJC platforms.
 I can also support you by providing resources, assisting you with scheduling an appointment with a counselor, and addressing any questions you may have, so that you obtain your educational goals and can succeed at MSJC.

-Yvonne Urias, Navigator
+Yvonne Urias, Lead Navigator

 yurias@msjc.edu | (951) 639-5264